s-h-a-d-o-w/blog/posts/2026-07-01_devcontainer-protection.md

 }
 ```

 Then just open/reopen that workspace in the IDE and it'll ask whether you want to reopen it in the container.
 Actually, **the very first time**, it'll ask you to install the dev container extension that makes everything possible.

-Once you've opened a project in a devcontainer, it'll show up in the recents with *[Dev Container]* and the devcontainer also isn't rebuilt every time.
-So, after the initial building, it opens in just a few seconds.
+Once you've opened a project in a devcontainer, it'll show up in the recents with *[Dev Container]*.
+The devcontainer also isn't rebuilt every time.
+After the initial building, it opens in just a few seconds.

 ## More than just a base image

-A slightly more elaborate example where *pulumi*, *kubectl* and *direnv* get installed too and an init script for customizing the shell is run:
+A slightly more elaborate example where *pulumi*, *kubectl* and *direnv* are installed too and an init script for customizing the shell is run:
 ```json
 {
   "image": "mcr.microsoft.com/devcontainers/javascript-node:24",